Wattyyy/ms-error-reproduction/README.md

 4. Add documents of the review dataset

+   **This step would take a minute.**

    ```
    python reviews_index.py
    ```

 5. Add documents of the mc4 dataset

-   This step would take a minute.
+   **This step would take a minute.**

    ```
    python mc4_index.py
    ```

-6. Get tasks and the error will be reproduced
+6. Get tasks after several minutes, the error will be reproduced

    ```
    python get_tasks.py